Desktop clients

 From the model view page of the model you want your client to interact with, open the “Desktop clients” panel on the right:

-If you have successfully authorized a client in step 1, the dropdown element will include it in the list of available clients.
+If you have successfully authorized a client, the dropdown element will include it in the list of available clients.
 If it does not appear, try to use the refresh button (top right) and check again.

 Pick your client in the list to enable the connection.
 When successful, the icon on the right will signal that your client is active and ready for data exchange: